AISViz/AISdb/readme.rst

 =====

 AIS messages are transmitted using VHF radio frequencies, which ensures reliable coverage even in harsh weather conditions.
 The messages are encoded in a standardized format that promotes interoperability among different AIS equipment manufacturers and facilitates seamless integration with global maritime traffic management systems.
-To collect these messages, on-shore antennas or low orbit satellites are used.
+To collect these messages, on-shore antennas or low-orbit satellites are used.
-The temporal resolution of the AIS data varies based on the type of collection method used to capture messages.
+The temporal resolution of the AIS data varies with the collection method used to capture messages.

 ⚓ Significance in Maritime Operations
 =====

+AIS messages are more than just a tool for tracking vessels.
-The strategic importance of AIS messages transcends basic vessel tracking.
-By providing a detailed, real-time canvas of maritime traffic, AIS messages empower vessel operators, maritime authorities, and traffic management centers to make informed decisions, enhance situational awareness, and proactively address potential navigational hazards.
-Moreover, the availability of this data has spurred numerous secondary applications, including maritime research, environmental monitoring, and the development of advanced navigational algorithms aimed at optimizing shipping routes and reducing the environmental footprint of maritime operations.
+They are a valuable resource for vessel operators, maritime authorities, and traffic management centers, as they provide real-time information on maritime traffic.
+This data helps these entities make informed decisions, increase situational awareness, and proactively address potential navigational hazards.
+The availability of AIS data has also led to the development of secondary applications, such as maritime research, environmental monitoring, and the creation of advanced navigational algorithms that optimize shipping routes and reduce the environmental impact of maritime operations.
+AISdb is an example of an application that is sourced on the importance of AIS.

 For more information, please see: